Practically sitting in Las Vegas' backyard, Hoover Dam is still recognized as one of America's greatest engineering feats the world over.

 Ask at the check-stands for wait times and then decide.
 The Hoover Dam tour is NOT wheelchair accessible or for anyone using crutches.

-The Powerplant Tour - This is a half hour guided tour which doesn't include those few extra stops of the Hoover Dam Tour but it's still a great choice that gives you a good look at key parts of the Dam.
+The Powerplant Tour - This is a half hour guided tour which doesn't include those few extra stops of the Hoover Dam Tour but it's still a great choice that gives you a good look at the major key parts of the Dam.

 This tour generally goes off every 15 minutes or so and has shorter wait times.
 The Powerplant tour IS accessible for anyone using wheelchairs or crutches.